MarshalJoe/farmers-market/README.md

 ### Tracking Cart State

 I wanted a solution for tracking the contents of your shopping cart so that the program..
-    1. wouldn't need to be one long interactive session
+    1. wouldn't need to be one long interactive session.
-    2. could keep track of contents even if it exited because of an error For that I decided to use [pickle](https://docs.python.org/3/library/pickle.html), a standard-library object serializer that writes objects to a binary flat file.
+    2. could keep track of contents even if it exited because of an error.
+For that I decided to use [pickle](https://docs.python.org/3/library/pickle.html), a standard-library object serializer that writes objects to a binary flat file.
 For such a simple implementation, it's a lightweight, thin solution that doesn't require the management of a proper DB, but for a multi-cart version of this program, I would strongly recommend moving to a more robust solution.

 ### Building the CLI

 Rather than parse `args` directly, I wanted to use a library that would give me a lot of the basics of a CLI for free.
 With [click](http://click.pocoo.org/5/) I receive:
-    1. Generated `--help` messages for both the CLI as a whole and individual commands, parameters, and options
+    1. Generated `--help` messages for both the CLI as a whole and individual commands, parameters, and options.
     2. CLI-specific errors like `BadParameter` that fit within the CLI message structure.
     3. A simple, declarative syntax that means I can have a concise `cmd.py` entrypoint to the larger app, where all the commands are laid out and easily reasoned through.

 ### Testing